Mark Billingham Books in Order

 Born in 1961 in Solihull, Warwickshire, Mark Philip David Billingham grew up in Birmingham.
 He attended the University of Birmingham, from where he graduated with a degree in drama in 1983.

-After university, he co-founded a theater called Bread and Circuses, worked as an actor in minor TV roles, including including the children’s series Maid Marian and Her Merry Men and the ITV children’s drama Knight School, co-written and co-starring with writer Peter Cocks..
+After university, he co-founded a theater called Bread and Circuses, worked as an actor in minor TV roles, including including the children’s series Maid Marian and Her Merry Men and the ITV children’s drama Knight School, co-written and co-starring with writer Peter Cocks.
 He also worked as a stand-up comedian between the late 1980s and 1990s.
+That background is relevant to his later books, which use witty banter and dry humor even when the cases are extremely grim.

 His debut crime novel, Sleepyhead, was published in 2001 and became an immediate UK bestseller.
-It introduces Detective Inspector Tom Thorne, who has since appeared in 19 novels.
+It introduces London Detective Inspector Tom Thorne, who has since appeared in 19 novels.
+It became Mark Billingham’s main series, following Thorne through numerous murder investigations, cases involving serial killers, office politics, and all the dues he personally paid for his work.

-In addition, Mark Billingham has also started a second crime series in 2023 with The Last Dance, featuring DS Declan Miller.
-Under the pseudonym Will Peterson, co-authored with Peter Cocks, he wrote the young adult Triskellion trilogy.
+In addition, Mark Billingham has started a second crime series in 2023 with The Last Dance, featuring DS Declan Miller, a Blackpool detective who behaves very differently from Tom Thorne.
+With Peter Cocks, he wrote the young adult Triskellion trilogy under the shared name Will Peterson.

-In January 2026, Billingham was named the recipient of the CWA Diamond Dagger, the Crime Writers’ Association’s lifetime achievement award.
-He lives in North London with his family, where he moved in the 1980s.
+Mark Billingham lives in North London with his family, where he moved in the 1980s.

 Mark Billingham Book Adaptations